Wang-ML-Lab/VDI/Toy/README.md

     python inference.py -c config_Circle_inference (or)
     python inference.py --config config_Circle_inference
 ```
-It will also produce the result in "result_save" folder, and you can use the result to do visualization.
+Both training/inference will produce the result in "result_save" folder, and you can use the result to do visualization.

 ### Visualization of Circle's Domain Indices
 1. Train/inference the VDI on Circle dataset.